 Troubleshooting Common Issues

 Low click-throughs, high bounce rates from social, and poor traction on chosen networks usually come from mismatches between promise and delivery.
-Start by treating each problem as a hypothesis you can test quickly: fix the preview, test the message, then validate the audience and format.
+Begin by treating each problem like a hypothesis you can test quickly.
+First, fix the preview.
+Then test the message and check if the audience and format are suitable.

 Low click-through rates from social posts